McMahon, Hilliard homer in 9th, rally Rockies over Phillies

 Bryce Harper hit his 30th home run of the season to bolster his MVP candidacy, and the Phillies looked as if they were going to start a pivotal home stretch with a victory before the bullpen blew their 30th save of the season.

-Philadelphia began the day 2 ½ games behind first-place Atlanta in the NL East with a soft home schedule in front of them.
-The Phillies play 13 of their next 16 contests at home against the Rockies, Cubs, Orioles and Pirates, who began Thursday a combined 113 games under .500.
+The Phillies fell 3 ½ games behind first-place Atlanta in the NL East with a soft home schedule in front of them.
+They play 13 of their next 16 contests at home against the Rockies, Cubs, Orioles and Pirates, who began Thursday a combined 113 games under .500.

 With a 2-1 lead, closer Ian Kennedy (1-1) retired the first two Colorado batters in the ninth.